Kosovo On the road to becoming a fully-functioning state

 In a report published in 2010, the International Court of Justice in The Hague came to the conclusion that Kosovo’s declaration of independence did not violate international law.
 Since then, 117 countries, including Germany, have recognised Kosovo as an independent state.
 However, some countries such as Serbia, Russia and China, as well as five EU member states, have not so far recognised Kosovo’s independence.
 As a result, the political situation remains unstable, and Kosovo is being held back in its economic development.
 Further integration into the European Union is also being hampered.

 German development cooperation with Kosovo

-Cooperation between Germany and Kosovo focuses on the following priority areas:
+Cooperation between Germany and Kosovo focuses on the following core areas:

 In 2015, the German centre for jobs, migration and reintegration (DIMAK) was set up in Kosovo.
 It is a one-stop shop for returnees and anyone hoping to find work opportunities in Kosovo or in Germany.